-The cross-cutting cluster engages with FCFA colleagues, facilitates coordination and transdisciplinary learning across other collaboration clusters, and coordinates capacity building opportunities.
-This cluster also manages administrative tasks across clusters and coordinates the cross-cutting meetings.
+The cross-cutting cluster facilitates coordination and transdisciplinary learning across the collaboration clusters.
+It also coordinates capacity building opportunities and manages administrative tasks across clusters.

-The nexus cluster undertakes research that contributes to understanding the urban-regional flows and systems within each city, particularly for critical resources such as for water and energy.
-This cluster focuses on producing: i) institutional and decision-making maps; ii) water and energy models; and iii) conceptual systems models for each city which capture perceptions and understanding around water (supply, waste, quality, etc.), energy (electricity supply and demand, other energy sources), and tentatively food (major food supply sources and pathways).
-The work undertaken within the nexus cluster contributes to all work packages, with a strong focus on WPs 2 and 3.
+The nexus cluster contributes to understanding the urban-regional flows and systems within the cities, particularly for critical resources such as water and energy.
+It focuses on producing water and energy models, plus conceptual systems models for each city which capture perceptions and understanding around water and energy.

-This cluster undertakes research that contributes to understanding the decision-making and governance processes (current and desired) related to climate change (including the current and historical use of climate information in governance) and the critical resources (namely water and energy) in FRACTAL cities.
+This cluster undertakes research that contributes to understanding the decision-making and governance processes related to climate change and the critical resources (water and energy) in FRACTAL cities.
 Various relevant decision-support tools are being tested through research activities within this cluster.

-This is the climate information cluster.
-This cluster is concerned with the distillation and co-production/co-exploration of climate information for decision making.
-To improve methods for sharing climate information, this cluster will also experiment with innovative visualisation and data exploration methods (informed by user engagement and feedback).
-The climate information cluster is tasked with exploring effects of baseline attributes and uncertainties, climate process drivers and sources of contradictions and added value.
+This cluster develops updated climate information that will be relevant and applicable in FRACTAL cities, thereby contributing to resilient development pathways.
+It also utilizes the learning labs to explore the decision space and trigger points associated with this climate information.
+To improve methods for sharing this information, the cluster will also experiment with innovative visualisation and data exploration methods (informed by user engagement and feedback).
+It is also undertaking fundamental science such as exploring the effects of baseline attributes and uncertainties, climate process drivers, and sources of contradictions and added value.

 Contacts: Chris Jack (CSAG) and Richard Jones (UKMO)